-A lot of people have a lot of questions about my seemingly as-of-late nomadic lifestyle.
-While my base for quite some time was D.C. and Maryland (Bmore heeey), after my mom passed away in August 2015, it no longer felt like home.
+When I just up and moved to Illinois, a lot of people had a lot of questions about my choices.
+While my base for quite some time was D.C. and Maryland, after my mom passed away in August 2015, it no longer felt like home.
 Everything reminded me of her and the experiences we’d had, and while that may seem comforting to some, if you’ve ever lost your mom you know that it’s necessary to escape those memories for awhile, because they hurt you in a place you can’t reach.
 Realizing her laugh, warmth, wisdom and comfort are no longer there – the cornerstone of those memories, is like a damn gut punch.
 So I left.
-The day after my mom’s funeral I packed my bags and headed to Sedona, Arizona for the weekend.
+The day after my mom’s funeral I packed my bags and headed to Sedona, Arizona.

 You see, my mom’s death was unexpected, we’d just been on a family road trip together, traveling from Maryland all the way to St. Augustine, Florida when she fell ill, and never recovered.
 We’d had dreams of visiting the gorgeous red rocks of Sedona together, stopping by the Grand Canyon.
 Pick and pick in the roadside antique shops along AZ-64, stop at the Cameron Trading Post and buy every indigenous Native American souvenir in site.
 That was us, adventurers.
 She was my travel buddy and inspiration all rolled into one.
 When she left this earth it felt like I’d left with her, she was the good in me, so I traveled, more to escape myself and the memories of her than anything.
 I’d lost my passion for investigative reporting and red carpeting hosting.
 It all seemed frivolous and inconsequential for me — so I quit my job.
 None of my friends could truly understand the gut wrenching, ebb and flow of loss and regret, the grief.
 I’d never been a person to sit and feel bad for myself, but the pain I was in, was inescapable.
 Nothing felt fulfilling but getting away.
 For the first time in my adulthood I had to face who I was — without her rose colored perspective of me, without her grace.